Seeing some strange traffic to your WordPress website? Getting spam comments and card chargebacks? You may be at the mercy of bad bots.

 There are plugins you can use to block spam bots.
 But due to the sophistication of these sneaky bots, using another layer of spam prevention can be wise.

-This can be particularly frustrating because it’s taking the content that you’ve spent time crafting and finessing and, through no effort at all, passes it off as their own.
+This can be particularly frustrating because it takes the content you’ve spent time crafting and finessing and, through no effort at all, passes it off as their own.

 You might think you’d be flattered but trust me, that ends quickly if you see their version is performing better than yours and potentially stealing customers from you!